Sega AM2: Games

-AM2 has several arcade and video game series they develop, including Daytona USA, Virtua Fighter, OutRun, Virtua Cop, Virtua Striker, Fighting Vipers, and Shenmue.
-Other titles developed by the studio include Scud Race, Sonic the Fighters, 18 Wheeler: American Pro Trucker, F355 Challenge, Outtrigger, and Soul Reverse.
+AM2 games include Daytona USA, Virtua Fighter, OutRun, Virtua Cop, Virtua Striker, Fighting Vipers, Shenmue, Scud Race, Sonic the Fighters, 18 Wheeler: American Pro Trucker, F355 Challenge, Outtrigger, and Soul Reverse.
 AM2 has also developed smartphone games in Japan.
-Of AM2's games, the Virtua Fighter series is "the highest grossing game in Japan arcades."
+The Virtua Fighter series is the highest-grossing AM2 game in Japanese arcades.
 The Hatsune Miku: Project Diva series has sold over 6 million units as of 2018.
-As of March 2012, the game Border Break has grossed JP¥8.1 billion from arcade machine sales, equivalent to more than US$100 million.
+As of March 2012, Border Break had grossed JP¥8.1 billion from arcade machine sales, equivalent to more than US$100 million.

-Journalists have praised AM2 as having a "legendary" status in game development, in particular under Yu Suzuki.
+Journalists have praised AM2 as "legendary", in particular under Suzuki.
 According to Aaron Souppouris of Engadget, AM2 in the past developed games that defined their genres, and called the department Sega's "most-storied division".
 While lamenting the changes in development focus in recent years, Souppouris called the Hatsune Miku series "admittedly excellent".
 In 1995, Edge called Suzuki "the legendary head of AM2, Sega's core coin-op operation".
 Also in 1995, Next Generation stated that AM2's unusual repeated success came from its ability to release high-quality games on a regular basis.
-IGNs Travis Fahs stated that "[f]or as long as SEGA has had internal studios, AM2 has been the favorite son of the arcade division...
-Without AM2, SEGA would not have been able to dominate the arcades the way that they did."
-Video game researcher Ken Horowitz has stated that AM2 became the most well-known of Sega's in-house development teams and that the studio produced "ground-breaking classics".
+IGNs Travis Fahs stated that "[f]or as long as Sega has had internal studios, AM2 has been the favorite son of the arcade division...
+Without AM2, Sega would not have been able to dominate the arcades the way that they did."
+The researcher Ken Horowitz wrote that AM2 became the most well-known of Sega's in-house development teams and that the studio produced "ground-breaking classics".